antoniogiacomelli/K0BA_Lil/README.md

 - **Memory Management:**
   - Memory Pools with fixed block-size.
 This approach is deterministic and has no fragmentation.
   - Byte Pools, if you really want.
-They have a first-fit policy and a merge adjacent free blocks on every free operation to prevent fragmentation on some level.
+They have a first-fit policy and a try to merge adjacente blocks when freeing.

 - **Application Timers**
     - Periodic/One-Shot timers with delta queues for efficient handling